 A MA marriage license is good for 60 days from the date you file for it, so don’t file too early.
 6 weeks before is perfect.
 A NH Certificate of Marriage is good for 90 days.

 Get it to your Justice of the Peace in advance.
 A good time is a month before the wedding, since things can get pretty hectic for you in the final few weeks.
 A Justice of the Peace cannot perform the ceremony without your marriage license.
-After your marriage ceremony, your JP is required to sign and return your license to the City/Town Clerk’s Office where you applied for it.
-After it has been officially recorded, certified copies will be available there at a nominal fee set by each town/city hall.
+After your marriage ceremony, your JP is required to sign and return your license to the same City/Town Clerk’s Office where you applied for it.
+After your marriage has been officially recorded by the clerk, certified copies will be available there at a nominal fee set by each town/city hall.

 A wedding ceremony is usually followed by 5 or more hours of eating , drinking and dancing to help you celebrate your marriage.
 It is a grave error to permit the drinking of alcohol prior to the ceremony, since it can alter clear judgement and lessen the full, polite attention span of those who drink beforehand.
 For this reason, we suggest leaving specific instructions with your venue/bartender, wedding party (flasks!), family and guests that you would prefer everyone to respect your wishes to start the party AFTER the ceremony.